-- The Committee agreed that the evidence basis for the measure has not changed and there was no need to repeat the discussion and vote on evidence. - For the current evaluation, the developer provided national trend data from the National Cancer Data Base (NCDB) from 2008 and 2013.
-The mean performance rate for 2008 was 85.1% and 89.4% for 2013. - The Committee agreed that based on the performance and disparities data provided by the developer, a gap in care continues to exist in the administration of combination chemotherapy for breast cancer patients. - The Committee suggested monitoring the impact of emerging breast cancer data and new genomic assays that may potentially exclude patients with hormone receptor negative tumors from receiving chemotherapy.
+- For the 2012 endorsement evaluation, the developer provided a clinical practice guideline from the National Comprehensive Cancer Network (NCCN) as evidence to support the administration of combination chemotherapy to breast cancer patients whose primary tumor is progesterone and estrogen receptor negative.
+The developer also included a systematic review of the body of evidence with multiple randomized clinical trials demonstrating approximately 33.0% reduction in risk of distant cancer recurrence and death. - The Committee agreed that the evidence basis for the measure has not changed and there was no need to repeat the discussion and vote on evidence. - For the current evaluation, the developer provided national trend data from the National Cancer Data Base (NCDB) from 2008 and 2013.
+The mean performance rate for 2008 was 85.1% and 89.4% for 2013.

+- The Committee agreed that based on the performance and disparities data provided by the developer, a gap in care continues to exist in the administration of combination chemotherapy for breast cancer patients. - The Committee suggested monitoring the impact of emerging breast cancer data and new genomic assays that may potentially exclude patients with hormone receptor negative tumors from receiving chemotherapy.

-2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria Consensus was not reached on the Scientific Acceptability criteria
+2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria